Last updated: August, 2023

 If children under 13 want to register with the American Battlefield Trust, they will need the consent of a parent or guardian.
 Our online registration process requires a confirmation via email, which provides the parent or legal guardian to give verifiable consent.

 While the American Battlefield Trust is highly selective about which sites we provide links to or from our websites, we do not control those websites.
 We encourage you to review the privacy policies posted on these third party sites, as these policies will govern treatment of your personal information on those websites.

 For EU and UK individuals, essential cookies also help inform the Trust whether you require, or have already been served, an affirmative consent request in connection with the GDPR.
 Essential cookies include analytics cookies, which provide us data that allows the Trust to better understand its users and improve the website based on what we have learned from that data.

 Please note that if you choose to remove or reject cookies, this could affect the availability and functionality of some areas of our website.

 Our operations are conducted within the United States.
 If you access our websites from outside the United States, your connection may be through and to servers located in your country or the United States.
 Any personal information you provide may be processed and maintained in the United States on servers and/or other network systems operated by or for American Battlefield Trust’s benefit.
-The following explains our collection and processing policies with respect to the personal data of EU residents.
+The following explains our collection and processing policies with respect to the personal data of EU and UK residents.